Meols Hall Shabby Chic Wedding Photography

 If you like shabby chic you’ll love Ellie and Paul’s rustic Tithe Barn Meols Hall wedding Churchtown Southport.

 Liverpool couple Ellie and Paul met whilst working together at the Lloyds Bar in Concert Square.
-They went for a rustic themed wedding and even travelled in a vintage VW camper-van when they got married at the beautiful Meols Hall, Tithe Barn, Southport.
+They planned a rustic themed wedding and even travelled in a vintage VW camper-van when they got married at the beautiful Meols Hall, Tithe Barn in Southport.